Hey Sarasu

 Hey Sarasu is a 2016 Indian Kannada-language comedy film directed by B Ramamurthy and starring Ramesh Aravind, Saritha Jain and Ashwini.
 The film is a remake of the Malayalam film Chandralekha (1997) by Priyadarshan.
 The film was released after a seven year delay.

 Production

+The film was director B Ramamurthy's 50th film.
 Shooting for the film was finished by July 2009.

 Soundtrack

 The music was composed by G R Shankar.
-KCN Chandrashekar, the former president of the Kannada Film Producers Association, attended the audio launch in 2009 as the chief guest.
 The audio rights were purchased by Anand Audio.
+KCN Chandrashekar, the former president of the Kannada Film Producers Association, attended the audio launch in 2009 as the chief guest alongside Anand Chabria of Anand Audio.